pgailinas/videoqa-representation-comparison/docs/index.md

 The **Baseline Pipeline** establishes a performance reference by processing the original NExT-QA videos directly with the Qwen2-VL-7B multimodal foundation model.
 This pipeline provides the benchmark against which all representation-based approaches are compared.

-The **Pretrained Representation Pipeline** uses reusable CLIP text embeddings together with reusable pretrained CLIP video embeddings.
+The **Pretrained Representation Pipeline** uses reusable shared CLIP text embeddings together with reusable shared pretrained CLIP video embeddings.
 These shared representations are evaluated using a common downstream multiple-choice VideoQA classifier.

 The **Autoencoder Representation Pipeline** trains a self-supervised video autoencoder using the NExT-QA videos, generates segment-level and video-level latent representations, and prepares evaluation representation datasets for downstream VideoQA classification.
-As with the pretrained pipeline, the reusable shared CLIP text embedding dataset and the same downstream classifier are used to evaluate VideoQA performance.
+As with the pretrained pipeline, the reusable shared CLIP text embedding dataset together with experiment-specific autoencoder video representations and the same downstream classifier are used to evaluate VideoQA performance.

 By using identical text representations, classification methods, and evaluation procedures for both representation-based pipelines, the experimental framework isolates the impact of the video representation itself.
 This controlled design enables direct comparison between pretrained and learned representations while providing a consistent baseline through Qwen2-VL-7B.